Learning Disabilities (Review of Services) Bill [HL]

 - Adults with learning disabilities: Directly affected by the review of services and potential improvements.

-- Carers of adults with learning disabilities: Their needs and experiences will be considered in the consultation.
+- Carers of adults with learning disabilities: Their needs and experiences will be considered during the consultation.

-- Local authorities: Responsible for providing many of the services under review and will be impacted by any resulting policy changes.
+- Local authorities: Responsible for delivering many of the services under review and may face additional responsibilities or requirements based on the consultation findings.

-- Education providers: The consultation will impact the provision of educational services for adults with learning disabilities.
+- Education providers: The review will examine the accessibility and quality of education and training services for adults with learning disabilities.

 Powered by nyModel